 TripIt: Travel Planner

 If you’re planning a vacation or voyage in the not-too-distant future, TripIt is a fantastic way of preparing for it.
 The app lets you create and view itineraries for your travels, simply by forwarding emailed reservations and bookings to its email address.
 From there, it adds all the necessary info to the app.
-As for the app’s widget, it shows you the next stop on your itinerary, whether this be the airport or the hotel.
+As for the app’s widget, it shows you the next stop on your itinerary, whether it’s the airport or the hotel.

 Spark Mail – Email by Readdle